WTFe-dev/whatthefe/src/posts/ai/chef-gpt.md

 Every summer, I obsess over BBQ.
 That's it.

-I try out a few new dishes from around the world.
-But here’s the rub (pun intended): most of these recipes **aren’t in English**.
-That means **I spend way too much time trying to decode ingredients** I’ve never heard of, convert Fahrenheit to Celsius (my oven hates me for this), and scroll through someone’s life story just to find out how much cumin to use.
+Trying global BBQ recipes is a **full-on adventure** where I live 🇸🇪.
+Recipes call for brown sugar, but all I find is “farinsocker” hiding in a corner at ICA.
+Converting Fahrenheit feels like rocket science, and I scroll through someone’s Texas road trip just to learn how much cumin to use.
+Spice aisle at Coop?
+Still no Memphis rub — just me, confused, holding “paprikapulver rökt” and questioning life. 😃

 **It’s enough to kill the vibe.**

-**But this year’s different.** We’re living in the **AI-everything** geeez.
+**But this year’s different.** We’re living in the **AI-everything** era — geez.
 And I figured — if AI can write poems, build apps, and beat humans at chess, it can definitely help me decode a recipe.
 So I did what any dev with a hunger for food and a seat on the AI hype train would do...

 <br />